We emphasize massage therapy to relieve Organ-Referred Pain

-Every ART session is actually a combination of examination and treatment.
-The ART provider uses his or her hands to evaluate the texture, tightness and movement of muscles, fascia, tendons, ligaments and nerves.
+Every session is actually a combination of examination and treatment.
+A massage therapist uses their hands to evaluate the texture, tightness and movement of muscles, fascia, tendons, ligaments and nerves.
 Abnormal tissues are treated by combining precisely directed tension with very specific patient movements.

 Moving lymph fluid is important because lymph carries waste from the tissues.
 The lymph does not circulate.
 Instead it relies in part on muscle contraction to keep it moving.
 That is why massaging the muscles aids the flow of lymph through the body.
 Massage also moves the blood and increases its oxygen capacity.